2015 Ohio CDL License

 Class C - any single vehicle, or combination of vehicles, that is not a Class A or Class B vehicle, but that is designed to transport 16 or more passengers, including the driver, or is transporting hazardous materials in an amount requiring placarding, or any school bus with a gross vehicle weight rating of less than 26,001 pounds that is designed to transport fewer than 16 passengers including the driver.

-In addition to a CDL, drivers may need special endorsements if they:
+In addition to an Ohio CDL, drivers may need special endorsements if they:

 Drive vehicles carrying passengers, (buses);

-Pull double or triple trailers (see CDL exemptions below);
+Pull double or triple trailers (see Ohio CDL exemptions below);

-Drive tank vehicles (see CDL exemptions below); or
+Drive tank vehicles (see Ohio CDL exemptions below); or

 Ohio CDL Endorsements and Restrictions